gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 All communications between the involved entities rely on the CoAP protocol and MUST be secured.

 In particular, communications between the joining node and the Group Manager leverage protocol-specific transport profiles of ACE to achieve communication security, proof-of-possession and server authentication.
-To this end, the AS must signal the specific transport profile to use, consistently with requirements and assumptions defined in the ACE framework {{I-D.ietf-ace-oauth-authz}}.
+To this end, the AS may signal the specific transport profile to use, consistently with requirements and assumptions defined in the ACE framework {{I-D.ietf-ace-oauth-authz}}.
+Note that in the commonly referred base-case the transport profile to use is pre-configured and well-known to nodes participating in constrained applications.

-With reference to the AS, communications between the joining node and the AS (/token endpoint) as well as between the Group Manager and the AS (/introspect endpoint) can be secured by different means, for instance using DTLS {{RFC6347}} or OSCORE {{I-D.ietf-core-object-security}}.
+With reference to the AS, communications between the joining node and the AS (/token endpoint) as well as between the Group Manager and the AS (/introspect endpoint) can be secured by different means, for instance using DTLS {{RFC6347}} or OSCORE {{RFC8613}}.
 Further details on how the AS secures communications (with the joining node and the Group Manager) depend on the specifically used transport profile of ACE, and are out of the scope of this specification.

 ## Overview of the Join Process {#ssec-overview-join-process}

 A node performs the following steps in order to join an OSCORE group.
 Messages exchanged among the participants follow the formats defined in {{I-D.ietf-ace-key-groupcomm}}, and are further specified in {{sec-joining-node-to-AS}} and {{sec-joining-node-to-GM}} of this document.
 The Group Manager acts as the Key Distribution Center (KDC) defined in {{I-D.ietf-ace-key-groupcomm}}.

 1. The joining node requests an Access Token from the AS, in order to access a join resource on the Group Manager and hence join the associated OSCORE group (see {{sec-joining-node-to-AS}}).
-The joining node will start or continue using a secure communication channel with the Group Manager, according to the response from the AS.
+The joining node will start or continue using a secure communication association with the Group Manager, according to the response from the AS.

-2. The joining node transfers authentication and authorization information to the Group Manager by posting the obtained Access Token (see {{sec-joining-node-to-GM}}).
-After that, a joining node must have a secure communication channel established with the Group Manager, before starting to join an OSCORE group under that Group Manager (see {{sec-joining-node-to-GM}}).
-Possible ways to provide a secure communication channel are DTLS {{RFC6347}} and OSCORE {{I-D.ietf-core-object-security}}.
+2. The joining node transfers authentication and authorization information to the Group Manager, by posting the obtained Access Token to the /authz-info endpoint at the Group Manager (see {{sec-joining-node-to-GM}}).
+After that, a joining node must have a secure communication association established with the Group Manager, before starting to join an OSCORE group under that Group Manager (see {{sec-joining-node-to-GM}}).
+Possible ways to provide a secure communication association are DTLS {{RFC6347}} and OSCORE {{RFC8613}}.

 3. The joining node starts the join process to become a member of the OSCORE group, by accessing the related join resource hosted by the Group Manager (see {{sec-joining-node-to-GM}}).

 4. At the end of the join process, the joining node has received from the Group Manager the parameters and keying material to securely communicate with the other members of the OSCORE group.

-5. The joining node and the Group Manager maintain the secure channel, to support possible future communications.
+5. The joining node and the Group Manager maintain the secure association, to support possible future communications.
+These especially include key management operations, such as retrieval of updated keying material from the Group Manager or participation to a group rekeying process (see {{ssec-overview-group-rekeying-process}}).

-All further communications between the joining node and the Group Manager MUST be secured, for instance with the same secure channel mentioned in step 2.
+All further communications between the joining node and the Group Manager MUST be secured, for instance with the same secure association mentioned in step 2.

 ## Overview of the Group Rekeying Process {#ssec-overview-group-rekeying-process}